This Copycat Panera Squash Soup tastes just like the original, but I made it a bit healthier!

 We were at a church event not too long ago and my pastor’s wife asked me if I had a squash soup recipe on my site.
-I said yes, I have three: A shortcut squash soup (ready in twenty minutes!), a creamy butternut squash soup with smoked paprika, and a really old post about squash soup with sage with terrible photos.
+I said yes I have a creamy butternut squash soup with smoked paprika, and a really old post about squash soup with sage.
 But she was looking specifically for a copycat Panera squash soup.

 I don’t blame her – it is delicious!
 It’s also not the greatest for you, calorie-wise, considering it’s squash soup…which most people may automatically assume is healthy.

 I made efforts to reduce the calorie content a bit while still keeping the flavors rich and slightly indulgent.
 I think I found a good balance, but if you’re looking for an exact replica, feel free to add more butter, cream, and sugar.
 I won’t judge.
 Your skinny jeans might but we’re coming up to winter so it’s nothing a big comfy sweater can’t fix, right?
 RIGHT?